Asplund-Samuelsson/POPPY/README.md

-### NOTICE TO USERS: Equilibrator query functionality has been disabled due to capacity constraints of that server.
-Please refrain from using older versions to access Equilibrator.
-A planned update to POPPY will address this.
+### [!]
+NOTICE TO USERS: POPPY now (v0.1.3-alpha) uses the offline Equlibrator-API to obtain thermodynamic data.
+Please refrain from using older versions to access Equilibrator due to capacity constraints of that server.

 ![alt text](poppy.png "Prospecting Optimal Pathways with PYthon")